 Images and Pictures for Your Blog

 First, take as many of your own, original pictures as you can.
-They’ll be a better help for your audience – even if they aren’t amazing pictures.
+They’ll help your audience better – even if they aren’t amazing pictures.
 And you can use whatever camera you’ve got.

-I use my smart phone’s built-in camera – for reals.
-And I’ve almost always got my phone with me, so I can always grab a picture.
+I use my smartphone’s built-in camera – for reals.
+And I’ve almost always got my phone, so I can always grab a picture.

 When I’m feeling fancy, I try taking pictures with our DSLR, but I’m still learning how to use it – so I don’t usually end up using those pictures.
 As I get better, I’ll use that camera more often.
 But for now, it’s still mostly a fun hobby.

-Second, if you’re going to use other people’s images, then only use images you’ve properly licensed.
+Second, if you’re going to use other people’s images, only use those you’ve properly licensed.
 There are too many horror stories about people using a free image they found on Google – and then they get sued for copyright infringement.
 Don’t do it.

 If you can’t find a perfect photo for your article, license one from a reputable stock photo supplier.
-I use and recommend Deposit Stock Photos (click here to check out their prices).
+I recommend Deposit Photos (click here to check out their prices).
 On occasion, you can snag a steal of a deal to Deposit Photos (and tons of other cool blogging and business tools) on AppSumo (click here to see their current deals).

 Third, learn to edit your photos.
 It’s not as hard as it looks.
 And it’s totally okay to start with a web-based software option like Canva or PicMonkey.
 One day I’ll learn the fancier stuff.
-For now, I need quick, easy, and manageable – and Canva, PicMonkey, and Snapseed (a Google mobile picture app that’s free) fit the bill.
+For now, I need quick, easy, and manageable – and Canva, PicMonkey, and Snapseed (a free Google mobile picture app) fit the bill.